coala/coala/docs/Developers/Development_Setup.rst

 -------------------

-We recommend first installing the latest development snapshot of coala's master branch from and all of its dependencies with pip using
+We recommend first installing the latest development snapshot of coala's master branch from and all of its dependencies with pip3 using

 ::